kcui7/PCET-pH-kinetic-model/README.md

 8. `reaction` (string): choose between `'reduction'` and `'oxidation'`

 These parameters can be summarized in the generalized square diagram of PCET.
-Detailed definitions can be found in Ref.
+Detailed definitions are provided in Ref.
 1.
 <div align="center">
   <img src="./PCET_diagram.jpg" alt="PCET" width="600">
 </div>

 #### Potential-dependent equilibrium constants
-This class also enables the use of potential-dependent equilibrium constants for electrochemical systems.
+The `pHKineticModel` class also enables the use of potential-dependent equilibrium constants for electrochemical systems.
 This can be done by setting the `K` parameters to be user-defined functions.
 For example:

 ```python
 # define the potential-dependent thermodynamics parameters